auerlab/biolibc/README.md

 occasional API changes as we discover suboptimal design decisions that have made it into the implementation.

+API changes will gradually become less frequent as the software matures.
-Be prepared to update dependent software occasionally in order to stay with the latest biolibc.
+For now, be prepared to update dependent software in order to stay with the latest biolibc.

 ## Description